Barbara A. Landress, Director

 LLM, NYU School of Law

 She brings this varied background to her work with students, providing academic advice, presenting workshops on topics ranging from study methods to networking, and organizing varied programming for the LLM student population, including Orientation for 300+ students.
 Lourdes has studies from Harvard, Cornell, and Universidad Complutense, Spain; she is admitted to practice in Mexico and New York.
 She has lived in several places including Canada, Spain, and Florida, where she worked in a year-long Cultural Program at Walt Disney World, Epcot Center.
-Lourdes also holds a Cordon D’or culinary degree.
+Lourdes also holds a Cordon D’or culinary degree, and a Certificate in Communication Skills from NYU.

-She enjoys traveling, reading, boxing, and extreme sports.
+She enjoys traveling, reading, kick-boxing, and spending time with friends.

 Jacob Yohay, Administrative Assistant